scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 For most distributions, however, fitting is performed by numerical minimization of the negative log-likelihood function.
 This is not guaranteed to be successful - both because of inherent limitations of MLE and the state of the art of numerical optimization - and in these cases, the user of `fit` is stuck.
 However, a modicum of understanding goes a long way toward ensuring success, so here we present a mini-tutorial of fitting using the new infrastructure.

 First, note that MLE is one of several potential strategies for fitting distributions to data.
 It does nothing more than find the values of the distribution parameters for which the negative log-likelihood (NLLF) is minimized.
-Note that for the original data, the NLLF is:
+Note that for the distribution from which the data were generated, the NLLF is:

 ```{code-cell} ipython3
 stats.weibull_min.nnlf((c, loc, scale), data)